 The aim is to relate codes to each other that have been applied either to the same quotations or to overlapping quotations.
 You can find out which topics are mentioned together or are in proximity to each other.
 Thus, the results depend on how you have coded the data.

-To open the tool, select Analysis > Code Co-occurrence Table.
+To open the tool, select the Analyze tab and from there the Co-Oc Table.

 Select one or multiple codes from the first list for table columns, and from the second list for the table rows.
-You can switch around the rows and codes after the table has been created (see Options).
+You can switch around the rows and codes after the table has been created.

 To select an item, you need to click the check-box in front of it.
-It is also possible to select multiple items via the standard selection techniques using the cmd or shift keys.
-After highlighting multiple items, push the space bar to activate the checkboxes of all selected items.
+It is also possible to select multiple items via the standard selection techniques using the ctrl or shift key.
+After highlighting multiple items, push the space bar to activate the checkboxes of all selected items, or right click and choose Check Selected from the context menu.

 You can also inspect co-occurrences from anywhere in the app by right-clicking codes and selecting one of the co-occurrence options in the Analysis submenu.
 This will open the same tool as described here, and make the appropriate selections.

-You can switch view modes in the toolbar at the top.
+You can switch view modes in the View section of the Code Co-Occurrence ribbon.
 Different visualizations lend themselves to different analysis tasks, so play around with them.

 The table approach reduces the analysis to a pairwise comparison.
 If you need a higher order co-occurrence you can use the category codes instead of the subcodes.